ga4gh/vrs/docs/source/terms_and_model.rst

    * 0 ≤ *interval.start* ≤ *interval.end* ≤ *n*
    * interbase coordinate 0 refers to the point before the start of the Sequence
    * interbase coordinate n refers to the point after the end of the Sequence.
 * Coordinates MUST refer to a valid Sequence.
-VR does not support referring to intronic positions within a transcript sequence, extrapolations beyond the ends of sequences, or other implied sequence.
+VRS does not support referring to intronic positions within a transcript sequence, extrapolations beyond the ends of sequences, or other implied sequence.